IMCOM Firefighter of the Year

-Sgt.
-Nicholas Mazyck, Driver Operator Firefighter at the 664th Ordnance Fire Department, was named 2021's Installation Management Command Firefighter of the Year recently at Fort Hood, TX.
-(Photo by U.S. Army Spc.
-Brayton Daniel)
+FORT HOOD, Tx -- A Firefighter at the Fort Hood 664th Ordnance Fire Department was named 2021’s Installation Management Command Firefighter of the Year earlier this month.

+Sergeant Nicholas Mazyck will now go on to compete at the Department of Army level and possibly at the Defense Department level.

+Mazyck is one of the few firefighters nominated, and represents the best of the 73 fire departments and over 4,000 firefighters in the Fire and Emergency Services Annual Awards program.

 |Date Taken: